lankydan/lankydanblog-jamstack/content/blog/2022/graphql/graphql-java-library-with-spring/index.md

 - `Person.lastName`
 - `Person.relationships`

 That seems a bit onerous, especially when you might be able to retrieve all of this data in one go.
-For example, if data was being retrieve from a database, then this could be the difference between 1 SQL query vs 4.
+For example, retrieving data from a database could be the difference between 1 SQL query vs 4.

 To resolve this, any field without an assigned `DataFetcher` uses the `PropertyDataFetcher` by default.

 The `PropertyDataFetcher` uses various methods (e.g. getters or keys in a map) to extract field values from the parent field (could be a query or schema type).

-To provide a concrete example, previously the `PeopleDataFetcher` was used to respond to the `people` GraphQL query:
+To provide a concrete example, the `PeopleDataFetcher` we saw previously was used to respond to the `people` GraphQL query (the query, type and `PeopleDataFetcher` are included below):

 ```graphql
 type Query {